-It is generally considered appropriate that accounting for government grant should be based on the nature of the relevant grant.
-Grants which have the characteristics similar to those of promoters' contribution should be treated under Capital approach, whereas Income approach is considered more appropriate in the case of other grants.
+It is generally considered appropriate that accounting for Government grant should be based on the nature of the relevant grant.
+Grants which have the characteristics similar to those of promoters' contribution should be treated as part of shareholders' funds.
+Income approach may be more appropriate in the case of other grants.